Anchor Zones Trading Strategy

 L. A. Little wrote two excellent books on trend trading.
 In his books, he explained a key timing concept called anchor zones, which is a very useful tool for price action traders.

 In our review, we will find anchor zones and design a trading strategy around them.
 However, bear in mind that anchor zones are just a part of L. A. Little’s trading framework.
-To apply anchor zones in L. A. Little’s trend framework. you must refer to his books.
+To apply anchor zones in L. A. Little’s trend framework, please refer to his books.

 What are Anchor Zones?